Section 80GGC of Income Tax Act

 Procedure for Availing Deductions

-The taxpayers who are desirous of claiming deductions under this provision may mention the amount of their contribution in the relevant income-tax return form.
+The taxpayers desirous of claiming deductions under this provision may mention the amount of their contribution in the relevant income-tax return form.
 These particulars must be mentioned in the space provided for Section 80GGC.
 The section finds its place in ‘Chapter VI-A Deductions’ in the Income Tax Return Form.
-The taxpayers must ensure that the donations are transferred to the political parties through legitimate banking portals such as internet banking, cheques, debit cards, credit cards, demand draft or other pertinent means so as to claim deductions.
-Transfer of funds by using cryptocurrency such as bitcoin cannot be used to claim a deduction under this section.
+The taxpayers must ensure that the donations are transferred to the political parties through legitimate banking portals such as Internet banking, cheques, debit cards, credit cards, demand drafts or other pertinent means to claim deductions.
+Transfer of funds using cryptocurrency such as Bitcoin cannot be used to claim a deduction under this section.

 Disqualified Remittances